HugoSchweke/QSproteome_protocol/README.md

 <pre>usage: QSPROTEOME [-h] (-pdb PDB | -json JSON)

 options:
-  -h, --help                  show this help message and exit -pdb PDB                    Path to an AlphaFold model PDB file. *required* -json JSON                  Path to the json file produced by AlphaFold along with the model. *required* -outpath OUTPATH            Path where all output files will be written. *required* -reconstruct RECONSTRUCT    Boolean.
+  -h, --help       show this help message and exit --pdb            Path to an AlphaFold model PDB file. *required* --json           Path to the json file produced by AlphaFold along with the model. *required* --outpath        Path where all output files will be written. *required* --reconstruct    Boolean.
 If specified, the script will invoke AnAnas to reconstruct the full size complex (if needed), starting from the cropped models (nodiso3)
 </pre>
 </details>